isabella232/bas-style-kit/README.md

 * Compile `less/bas-style-kit.less` into `dist/css/bas-style-kit.css` and `documentation/end-users/dist/css/bas-style-kit.css`
 * Run compiled CSS through [autoprefixer](https://github.com/postcss/autoprefixer)
 * Run compiled CSS through [csslint](http://csslint.net/) & [csscomb](http://csscomb.com/) - see the *linting* sub-section for more information
+* Minify the CSS using [clean-css](https://github.com/jakubpawlowicz/clean-css) and append a `.min` suffix
 * Include [CSS source maps](http://blog.teamtreehouse.com/introduction-source-maps) for this compiled CSS file in both locations

+To prevent the compiled CSS being minified use the `gulp-less-no-min` task instead.
-Note: To only compile the Less files into CSS you can use the `gulp less-only` task.
+To only compile Less files into CSS you can use the `gulp less-only` task instead.

 #### CSS linting